alanzhaonys/user-ingestion/README.md

 ## Breakdowns

 ### Auth0 Action
 [Auth0 Action](https://auth0.com/docs/customize/actions) allows you to write a small code snippet to be executed upon user login or registration.
 It also exposes [some user metadata](https://auth0.com/docs/customize/actions/flows-and-triggers/post-user-registration-flow/event-object) that can be passed to the script and then send externally.
+Action happens behind the scene and the data exchange is invisible to the public.

 Below is the sample code I used for the custom action of [**Post User Registration**](https://auth0.com/docs/customize/actions/flows-and-triggers/post-user-registration-flow).